Closer (play): Background

+Work

 Plot

-A young man, Dan, takes a young woman to hospital after she has been hit by a taxi; they flirt as they wait for the doctor to attend to her bloodied knee.
-Larry, a dermatologist, inspects her leg briefly and leaves.
-Dan and the young woman introduce themselves—he is Daniel Woolf, an obituary writer and failed novelist who tells her how he and his colleagues use euphemisms humorously in their work in obituaries.
-At the young woman's prompting, he says his euphemism would be "reserved" and hers would be "disarming".
+A young man, Dan, takes a young woman to hospital after she has been hit by a taxi; they flirt while waiting for the doctor to attend to her bloodied knee.
+Dermatologist Larry inspects her leg briefly and leaves.
+Dan and the young woman introduce themselves—he is Daniel Woolf, an obituary writer and failed novelist who mentions how he and his colleagues use euphemisms humorously in their work in obituaries.
+At the young woman's prompting, he says that his euphemism would be "reserved" and hers would be "disarming".
 She is Alice Ayres, a self-described waif who has a scar along her leg shaped like a question mark.
 Wanting him to spend the rest of the day with her, she calls in sick to his office for him.

 More than a year later, Dan is on the verge of publishing a book based on Alice's past as a stripper, and Anna is taking his photograph for publicity.
-Dan is infatuated with Anna, though he is in a relationship with Alice, for whom he left his former girlfriend.
+Dan is infatuated with Anna, despite being in a relationship with Alice, for whom he left his former girlfriend.
 He begs Anna to see him again, and she rejects him.
-Alice overhears his conversation with Anna.
-She asks Anna to take her photo, and when Dan has left, confronts her.
-Anna insists she is "not a thief" and snaps a photo of a tear-stricken Alice.
+Alice overhears this conversation.
+She asks Anna to take her photo, and after Dan leaves, confronts her.
+Anna insists that she is "not a thief" and snaps a photo of a tear-stricken Alice.

 Six months later, Dan and Larry meet in an adult chat room.
 Dan impersonates Anna and has Internet sex with Larry.
 He tries to play a practical joke on Larry by arranging for Larry to meet him (Dan pretending to be Anna in the chat room) in the London Aquarium the next day.
-When Larry arrives, stunned to see Anna (who Dan didn't know would be there), he acts believing that she is the same person from the previous night's internet chat and makes a fool of himself.
+When Larry arrives, stunned to see Anna (who Dan did not know would be there), he acts believing that she is the same person from the chat and makes a fool of himself.
 Anna catches on and says that Dan was probably playing a practical joke on him.
 She reveals that it is her birthday and snaps a photo of Larry.